Credit rationing: Adverse Selection

-Overinvestment
+Over Investment

 David De Meza and David C. Webb argued the possibility that adverse selection could lead to the flip side of what Stiglitz and Weiss considered, namely over-investment.
 Their argument runs along the same lines as Akerlof's market for lemons.
 In this setting, prospective buyers of used cars do not know the quality of the car they are thinking of purchasing; sellers know the value of their own cars.
 Assuming they know the distribution of car quality across the market, prospective buyers come to a maximum price they are willing to pay for the car.
 For example, suppose there are only two qualities, good cars ("peaches") and bad cars ("lemons"), worth $5000 and $1000, respectively.
 The buyer knows that half the cars are peaches and half are lemons.
 If the buyer offers $5000, the sellers of either type surely accept, but the expected value of the car will only be equal to $3000 ($1000 with 50% probability and $5000 with 50% probability), so the buyer will make an expected loss of $2000.
 If the buyer offers $3000, sellers of bad cars will accept but sellers of good cars will not (assuming that sellers are never willing to accept losses to liquidate the value of their cars).
 Every car the buyer can buy for any price less than $5000 is therefore a lemon worth only $1000.
 Hence, the buyer will only be willing to pay $1000; only the sellers of bad cars will accept, so the buyer will either end up with a bad car or with nothing.
 In this case, the adverse selection problem drives the good cars out of the market.
 Extending this logic to more qualities, under certain conditions, the market might completely collapse.